An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Methodology

 The flow fields obtained from MD inherently include noise, to reduce this noise, we chose a relatively large system (with $N=619,885$ molecules).
 The simulation was run with Flowmol, which has been extensively validated in previous work \citep{Smith_thesis}.
 The setup is similar to \citet{Smith_Todd_Daivis_beyond_fourier}, and readers are referred to this work for further details.
+Validation of the MD code, including Radial distribution functions compared to experimental data, phase diagrams, as well as diffusivity and viscosity compared to NIST data; interested readers are referred to \citet{Smith_thesis}.
 In reduced units, the walls were given a density of $\rho_\mathrm{wall} = 1$, while the fluid was setup by randomly removing atoms to reach a density of $\rho_\mathrm{fluid}=0.8$ corresponding to the density of liquid argon at $\sim T=0.8$ in coexistence with its vapor phase \citep{nistdata}.
 A Weeks–Chandler–Andersen (WCA) cutoff was used for computational efficiency, with $r_c = 2^{1/6}$.
 Averaging cells are $\Delta y=1.44$ with total domain $L_y=46.03$ in the wall normal direction (\textit{c.f.} the $x$ axis used in continuum treatment which is 1D), and the size of the full domain in other directions, i.e., $\Delta x=L_x=126.99$ and $\Delta z=L_z=126.99$.
 The tethered walls have a width of $L_\mathrm{wall} = 4$ at both the top and bottom boundaries, with the topmost and bottommost three cells of the domain treated as wall cells.
 This means the outer $3 \Delta y = 4.3$ of the domain is a wall, which assumes a small region of stick-slip near the wall and gives a good comparison for the middle 26 cells compared to the analytical solution in Figure \ref{fig:MD}.
 The outer portions of both the walls, each of width $L_\mathrm{therm} = 2$ were thermostated, comprising approximately $N_\mathrm{therm} \approx 65,000$ atoms in total.
 Temperature control was achieved using a Nos\'{e} Hoover thermostat with a heat bath coefficient of strength $Q=N_\mathrm{therm}\Delta t_{MD}$ where $\Delta t_{MD}=0.05$ is the MD timestep.
-Walls are tethered with an anharmonic potential from \citet{Petravic_Harrowell_2006} with $k_4 = 5,000$ and $k_6 = 5,000,000$ in $\phi_i(\boldsymbol{r}_i) = -k_4 (\boldsymbol{r}_i - \boldsymbol{r}_{i}^{eq})^4 - k_6 (\boldsymbol{r}_i - \boldsymbol{r}_{i}^{eq})^6$ where $\boldsymbol{r}_{i}^{eq}$ is the equilibrium position of the tethering site.
+Walls are tethered with an anharmonic potential from \citet{Petravic_Harrowell_2006} with $\eta_4 = 5,000$ and $\eta_6 = 5,000,000$ in $\phi_i(\boldsymbol{r}_i) = -\eta_4 (\boldsymbol{r}_i - \boldsymbol{r}_{i}^{eq})^4 - \eta_6 (\boldsymbol{r}_i - \boldsymbol{r}_{i}^{eq})^6$ where $\boldsymbol{r}_{i}^{eq}$ is the equilibrium position of the tethering site.
 The top wall was assigned a sliding velocity of $u_\mathrm{wall} = 1$ applied to both the atoms and the tethering sites.
+The MD system was first equilibrated for $20,000$ timesteps with wall thermostating.
+This equilibration phase preceded the velocity rescaling in the 26 fluid bins to match an initial sinusoidal solution, and the activation of the sliding motion of the top wall.
+Velocity rescaling was implemented by applying a small correction to all the molecules in the bin proportional to the difference between the instantaneous and the target velocities; consequently the system temperature remained unchanged.
+This rescaling, however, results in a minor jump between molecules in adjacent cells.
+The applied velocity correction per atom despite being negligible, their cumulative effect might explain the slightly larger effective viscosity seen in the $T/6$ case of Figure \ref{fig:MD}.
+After sufficient equilibration of the system, the production run was commenced over $57,000$ steps with $\Delta t_{MD} = 0.005$.
+During this phase, statistics were collected every timestep and average over a block of 10 steps giving $5700$ MD snapshots in time, i.e., output times are each separated by $\Delta t = 0.05$.
+This spatial-temporal dataset of 32 spatial bins by $5700$ times is then written to file to be used for CNN training.
+All data generated through the MD simulations, and the source codes to reproduce them are included along with other required scripts for the numerical modelling, as well as for the CNN model.